hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo systemctl restart smbd
 ```

-List the new Samba users (which can have different passwords to the Pi itself) and shares
+List the new `SAMBA` users (which can have different passwords to the Pi itself) and shares

 ```
 sudo pdbedit -L -v